Two javascript frameworks compared: Next.js vs. Gatsby with some futuristic background

 Predicted Future Development in Next.js and Gatsby

 The future seems promising for both Next.js and Gatsby.
-As observed from recent updates, both of the frameworks have followed an upward trajectory, focused on performance, ease of use, and developer experience.
-For Next.js, we might witness more features integrated directly into the framework to strengthen its ability as a full-stack solution.
-For Gatsby, the focus might be geared towards improving the building and deployment process even further, in addition to enhancing its powerful data layer.
+As observed from recent updates, both frameworks have followed an upward trajectory, focused on performance, ease of use, and developer experience.
+For Next.js, we see more features integrated directly into the framework to strengthen its ability as a full-stack solution.
+For Gatsby, the focus is geared towards improving the building and deployment process, in addition to enhancing its powerful data layer.

 So that was a quick round-up of where Next.js and Gatsby are headed.
-Let's buckle up because it surely looks like an exciting journey for both developers and users.
+It surely looks like an exciting journey for both developers and users.

 Final Thoughts